module-federation/module-federation-examples/README.md

 # Module Federation Examples

 This repository is to showcase examples on Webpack 5's new Module Federation can be used.
+If you need support, consider looking at my sponsor profile https://github.com/sponsors/ScriptedAlchemy

 # Examples